dipta-roy/TwinScope/README.md

 ## Overview

-TwinScope is a cross-platform file and folder comparison tool inspired by Beyond Compare.
+TwinScope is a cross-platform file and folder comparison tool.
 Built with Python and PyQt6, it provides a clean, responsive interface for comparing text files, binary files, images, and entire directory trees.
 It includes advanced features like three-way merging, folder synchronization, and report generation.

 ## Features